More about American Oystercatcher

 The American Oystercatcher bird is found all along the Pacific coast and in some areas of the Atlantic Ocean.
 In the Galapagos, they are found in the intertidal zone of most islands.
 Their population isn’t big; around 400 birds live in the archipelago.

-Males and females are similar and they are usually seen in pairs.
-They breed mainly in the months of October to March.
-They can be seen patrolling the beach in search of food and they curiously approach tourists.
+Males and females are similar and they are usually seen in pairs and sometimes in groups.
+They breed mainly in the months of October to March and can be seen patrolling the beach in search of food and when they curiously approach tourists.
 Their red bright bills and pale pink legs can be seen among marsh, where they prefer to remain most of the time in search for food.